approxit/impsbru/README.md

 ### Installing

 Copy the [latest game release](https://github.com/approxit/impsbru/releases) archive and extract to directory that Amiga can load.
-The `bin` and `data` directories must coexist as given.
+The `impsbru` and `data` must coexist as given.

 ### Running the game

-Game must be stared from main executable file located in `bin/impsbru`.
+Game must be stared from main executable file `impsbru`.
 In AmigaDOS CLI you can use following commands:

 ```
-1> cd impsbru/bin
+1> cd impsbru
 1> impsbru
 ```